ludwig-ai/ludwig-docs/docs/configuration/features/number_features.md

 - `clip` (default `null`): If not `null` it specifies a minimum and maximum value the predictions will be clipped to.
 The value can be either a list or a tuple of length 2, with the first value representing the minimum and the second the maximum.
 For instance `(-5,5)` will make it so that all predictions will be clipped to the `[-5,5]` interval.

+Decoder type and decoder parameters can also be defined once and applied to all number output features using the [Type-Global Decoder](../defaults.md#type-global-decoder) section.

 Example number feature entry (with default parameters) in the output features list: